ultrasoundmoney/mev-boost-relay/docs/optimistic/builder-onboarding.md

  0xdddddd...    | false         |                  0 | bloxroute
 ```

 Pubkeys `0xaaaaaa` and `0xbbbbbb` share the same builder ID `mike` and collateral of 0.99 ETH.
-(0.99 ETH is the maximum 1 ETH collateral minus 0.01 ETH for the fixed penalty.)
+(0.99 ETH would be assuming 1 ETH collateral minus 0.01 ETH for the fixed penalty.)
 Since `is_optimistic` is `true` any bid with a value less than or equal to 0.99 ETH will be relayed optimistically.
 A larger bid, e.g. with 10 ETH of value, will not be relayed optimistically.
 If either pubkey submits an invalid bid both pubkeys will be demoted before the next slot.

 Pubkey `0xcccccc` also has 0.99 ETH of collateral but `is_optimistic` is `false` so their bids will not be relayed optimistically.
 Builder `0xdddddd` has no collateral so their bids will also not be relayed optimistically.

 ### Collateral

 Collateral for optimistic relaying must be posted to `relay.ultrasound.eth` from an address publicly associated with one of your builder pubkeys, ideally your primary fee recipient address.
-The maximum collateral per pubkey is currently 1 ETH—this value may be increased or decreased from time to time.
+The maximum collateral per pubkey is currently 32 ETH—this value may be increased or decreased from time to time.
 Please contact us if you wish to stop optimistic relaying and have your collateral returned.

 ### Builder ID